gabdube/native-windows-gui/readme.md

   - A procedural macro that generates GUI application from rust structure (pretty cool stuff IMO)
 - native-windows-docs
   - A hefty documentation that goes over everything you need to know about NWG
-- linda-cat-cafe
-  - The final result of the "cat cafe" tutorial in the docs
 - [showcase](https://github.com/gabdube/nwg-private/tree/master/showcase)
   - Images of the examples.
 If you've made a NWG application and want to share it here.
 Send me a message or open a PR.
 It's free real estate.